FerRacimo/PhenoGraph/README.md

 # Required Libraries

-PhenoGraph requires the following R libraries:
+PhenoGraph requires the following R libraries.
+Make sure they are installed before you run it:
 - optparse
 - admixturegraph
 - msm